The Mission of CGU is to promote cultural awareness and understanding here and abroad

 What We Support

-CGU’s purpose is to foster an understanding of different cultures while building relationships with and among the peoples of the world.
+Foster an understanding of different cultures while building relationships with and among the peoples of our world.

 Promoting cultural awareness and understanding here and abroad.

 The Center for Global Understanding fund projects that fulfill the Center’s mission of promoting cultural awareness and understanding here and abroad.